WES Expert Panel

-The Government of Canada has assembled diverse and talented Canadians to be members of an Expert Panel.
-The Panel is comprised of experts from the private sector and civil society from across the country, with significant experience, expertise, and knowledge in a range of disciplines.
-Members have backgrounds that include entrepreneurs (in various sectors), financial experts, mentors and academics.
+In 2019, the Government of Canada assembled diverse and talented Canadians to be members of an Expert Panel.
+The Panel was comprised of experts from the private sector and civil society from across the country, with significant experience, expertise, and knowledge in a range of disciplines.
+Members had backgrounds that included entrepreneurs (in various sectors), financial experts, mentors and academics.

-Members of the Panel will act on a part-time, volunteer basis.
-To avoid potential conflicts of interest, panel members have been screened.
+Members of the Panel acted on a part-time, volunteer basis.
+To avoid potential conflicts of interest, panel members were screened.

-To create the WES Expert Panel, the Government of Canada sought expressions of interest from diverse and talented Canadians through a public application process.
-Further details on the application process and requirements for the Selection Committee can be found at Departmental Appointment Opportunities.
+To establish the Panel, the Government of Canada sought expressions of interest from diverse and talented Canadians through a public application process.
 Applications from a number of highly-qualified candidates were received.

-Following this open call for applications, ISED has established the WES Expert Panel.
-The members will provide diverse viewpoints from across the private sector and civil society, and deliver expert advice on a range of issues, including identifying and providing options to solve gaps in services and supports available to women entrepreneurs in Canada.
+The Panel advises on a range of issues, including identifying and providing options to solve gaps in services and supports available to women entrepreneurs in Canada.
 The Panel has provided recommendations to the Government and has fulfilled its mandate.

-The committee will be co-chaired by Laura McGee, Founder and CEO, Diversio and Danièle Henkel, Founder, Daniele Henkel Inc.;
+The committee is co-chaired by Laura McGee, Founder and CEO, Diversio and Danièle Henkel, Founder, Daniele Henkel Inc.;

 Biographies of the WES Expert Panel members

 Founder and CEO, Danièle Henkel Inc.

 Danièle Henkel is the founder and CEO of Danièle Henkel Inc., whose services are offered by health professionals in over 2,000 locations across Canada.
 Its beauty products were launched in 2017.